nitrictech/docs/docs/testing.md

 #### Deployed Tests

-We attempt to make the local run of nitric as similar as possible to the cloud environments, so these tests should act the same locally as they do the cloud.
+We attempt to make the local run of nitric as similar as possible to the cloud environments, so these tests should act the same locally as they do on the cloud.
 However, running them on the cloud may incur costs.

 When you have an API deployed to the cloud, most cloud providers have a feature in the console to do endpoint testing.
 However, the tests are often just checking if the API resolves to a 200 status code.
 The process we are following here will lead to much more robust testing and a lot more confidence in your cloud application.